microsoft/vscode-edge-devtools/README.md

   * See [Debugger for Microsoft Edge Readme.md](https://github.com/microsoft/vscode-edge-debug2/blob/master/README.md).
 * Start Microsoft Edge for debugging.
   * Once debugging has started, the Microsoft Edge Tools will auto attach to the browser (it will keep retrying until the Debugger for Microsoft Edge launch.json config `timeout` value is reached).
-  * This auto attach functionality can be disabled via the `vscode-edge-devtools.autoAttachViaDebuggerForEdge` VS Code setting.
+  * This auto attach functionality can be disabled via the `vscode-edge-devtools.autoAttachViaDebuggerForEdge` Visual Studio Code setting.

 # Contributing